petermgrund/HUN/_about/gov/Tyrvhuln City Council.md

 The council typically meets twice a month, with additional meetings scheduled as needed.
 Meetings are presided over by the Mayor or a designated council member.
 The agenda for each meeting is set in advance and includes items such as public hearings, committee reports, and votes on proposed legislation.

 The council agenda is managed on the city's legislative information management system, which provides access to meeting schedules, agendas, minutes, and other relevant documents.
 Residents can also submit comments and feedback on proposed legislation through the system.

-# Notable initiatives
-The Tyrvhuln City Council has implemented several notable initiatives in recent years to improve the quality of life for residents and promote sustainable development.
-Some of these initiatives include:
-* The Green Streets Project to increase green spaces and pedestrian-friendly areas in the city.
-* The Affordable Housing Program to address the housing affordability crisis in Tyrvhuln.
-* Smart City to integrate technology and data to improve city services and infrastructure.
-* Technology and Innovation Hub to support startups and entrepreneurs.